Final Fantasy XIV: A Realm Reborn

 - Every major city has a system of fast-travel points called the Aethernet.
 By unlocking all these points, you'll gain access to fast travel out all the main exits for that city.

 - In addition to using the normal teleport location list, you can also teleport to any attuned Aetherytes by simply selecting them on your map.

 - Always make sure you do your class/job quests as they become available, which is every 5 levels in the base game and every 2-3 levels in the expansions.
-They usually net you a new weapon, a new ability, or more.
+Non-expansion Jobs are unlocked for combat classes upon finishing the level 30 class quest.